Advanced-computer-lab-2024/WanderQuest/README.md

 </details>

 <details> <summary>Tourism Governor 🏛️</summary>

-Sign Up & Management
+Sign Up & Management:

 - Create museums and historical places with details like description, pictures, location, hours, and ticket prices.
 - Create tags for categorizing historical places (e.g., type, historical period).
 - Update or delete museums and tags as needed.

-- Overview
+Overview:

 - View a list of all museums and historical places you’ve created.

 </details>

 <details> <summary>Administrator 👩‍💼</summary>

-User Management
+User Management:

 - Accept or reject registration requests for tour guides, advertisers, and sellers based on uploaded documents.
 - Add or remove other admins and tourism governors.
 - View the total number of users and monthly new user stats.

-- Content Management
+Content Management:

 - Create, read, update, or delete activity categories and preference tags.
 - Flag events or itineraries deemed inappropriate.

-- Complaint Management
+Complaint Management:

 - View and manage complaints from users.
 - Mark complaints as pending, resolved, or reply directly.

-- Analytics & Reports
+Analytics & Reports:

 - View and filter sales reports by product, date, or month.
 - Access a comprehensive revenue report for events, itineraries, and gift shop sales.